 '''

 0: Log only critical information

+#

 1: Log errors and lower log levels

+#

+#

 2: Log warnings and lower log levels

 3: Log notices and lower log levels

 #

 4: Log info and lower (this is the default)

+#

 5: Verbose logging

+#

 6: Debug logging

+#

+#

 7: Extreme logging

 loglevel = 4

 The interfaces section defines the physical and virtual

 interfaces Reticulum will use to communicate on.
 This

 section will contain examples for a variety of interface

 types.
 You can modify these or use them as a basis for

 your own config, or simply remove the unused ones.

 [interfaces]

 This interface enables communication with other

 link-local Reticulum nodes over UDP.
 It does not

 need any functional IP infrastructure like routers

-or DHCP servers, but will require that at least linklocal IPv6 is enabled in your operating system, which
+or DHCP servers. but will require that at least linklocal IPv6 is enabled in your operating system, which

 should be enabled by default in almost any OS.
 See

 the Reticulum Manual for more configuration options.

 [[Default Interface]]

 type = AutoInterface

 interface_enabled = True

 '''

 If Reticulum infrastructure already exists locally, you probably don't need to change anything, and you may already be connected to a wider network.
 If not, you will probably need to add relevant interfaces to the configuration, in order to communicate with other systems.
-It is a good idea to read the comments and explanations in the above default config.
-It will teach you the basic concepts you need to understand to configure your network.
-Once you have done that, take a look at the Interfaces chapter of this manual.